Michael H. Albert: Education and career

-Albert received his B.Math in 1981 from the University of Waterloo.
-In that year Albert received the Rhodes Scholarship, and he completed his D. Phil. in 1984 at the University of Oxford.
-He then returned to the University of Waterloo.
-From 1987 to 1996 he was a professor at Carnegie Mellon University.
-Albert has been at the University of Otago since 1998.
+He received his B.Math in 1981 from the University of Waterloo.
+In that year Albert received the Rhodes Scholarship, and he completed his D. Phil. in 1984 at the University of Oxford under the supervision of Hilary Priestley.
+His thesis was in category theory.
+He then returned to the University of Waterloo as a postdoc and assistant professor.
+From 1987 to 1996 he was an assistant and then associate professor at Carnegie Mellon University.
+He moved to Dunedin in 1996 and joined the University of Otago, initially in the Department of Mathematics and Statistics before transferring to the Department of Computer Science, where he served as Head of Department for seven years.
+In 2023, the department was amalgamated into the new School of Computing.
+Albert retired in December 2024 as Emeritus Professor, after 27 years of teaching and research at Otago.
+He has also been involved in training high school students for the International Mathematical Olympiad.